phiryll/lexy/README.md

   `nil` is less than all non-`nil` values.
   The encoded order for non-`nil` values is signed numerator first, positive denominator second.
   There is no way to encode rational numbers with a lexicographical order that isn't lossy.
-  The closest you can get is to convert them to (possibly rounded) big.Floats and encode those.
+  A lossy approximation can be made by converting to (possibly rounded) `big.Floats` and encoding those.

-Lexy does not encode these out-of-the-box, but you can always write a custom `Codec`.
+Lexy does not encode these out-of-the-box, but a custom `Codec` can always be created.

 * struct types
-  Examples are provided to show how to build your own `Codecs`, including for struct types.
+  Examples are provided to show how to build custom `Codecs`, including for struct types.
   The inherent limitations of generic types and reflection in go make it impossible to do this in a general way without having a parallel, but completely separate, set of non-generic codecs.
-  Writing your own `Codec` is a much simpler and safer alternative.
+  Writing a custom `Codec` is a much simpler and safer alternative.
 * `uint`, `int`, `uintptr`
   These types have implementation-specific sizes.
 * function types